 The Comfortbilt pellet stove is very similar to the Pleasant Hearth in heat output and efficiency, but differs in its construction and reliability.
 Whereas the Pleasant Hearth had some complaints for poor quality parts, the Comfortbilt has received accolades for its hefty construction.
 Customers have raved about the high quality of certain components like the door’s rope gasket.

 In regards to general usage this large machine is well regarded for its high heat output.
 The efficiency rating is higher than the industry average, which means you will get more heat per bag of fuel.
+People rave about how even for slightly larger homes the Comfortbilt does a great job.
+This performances seems to extend past the initial months/year of purchasing making this a reliable options.
 Speaking of pellets, Comfortbilt claims the hopper can hold 55lbs, but in customer experience it seems that around 40-50lbs is more accurate.
 One minor quibble is that the hopper opening is small relative to the size of fuel bags, so you have to be careful when loading.
 Alternatively, you could pour the pellets into a bucket and then transfer them into the stove, but most people just prefer going at it with the bag.